-A- Impairment of trade receivable and other debit balances

-trade receivable and other receivables are stated at amortized cost which is reduced by provisions related to the estimated non-recoverable amounts.
+A- Impairment in value of trade receivable and other debit balances trade receivable and other receivables are stated at amortized cost which is reduced by provisions related to the estimated non-recoverable amounts.
 The estimated non-recoverable amounts are based on the ages of the receivables and historical experience adjusted appropriately for future projections.
 Individual trade receivables are written off when management believes that they cannot be collected.

-B- Provision of slow-moving inventory
+B- Impairment in value of inventory